jradcliffe5/radio_conda_recipes/README.md

 # Radio anaconda recipes
-Bunch of files to install common radio interferometry software on Mac-OSX 10.12+ (x64)
+Bunch of files to install common radio interferometry software on Mac-OSX 10.12+ (x64) and Linux (x64, tested on SL7)

 ### Usage: